Thomas joined Chambers in 2017 following successful completion of pupillage.

 During pupillage, Thomas completed notable pieces of work for Tom Poole and Aidan Casey QC in their preparation for the appeal to the Privy Council in Marr v Collie UKPC 17, and for Daniel Lewis and his advice in an ongoing claim brought by an insolvent company’s joint liquidators against former directors.

-Since joining Chambers, Thomas has been practising in all of Chambers’ core areas, with a focus on personal injury, property litigation (including landlord and tenant), contractual and commercial disputes, and insolvency (both corporate and personal).
-Thomas also has an interest, and will accept instructions, in employment law, having recently completed a two-day intensive course provided by the Employment Lawyers Association.
+Since joining Chambers, Thomas has been practising in all of Chambers’ core areas, with a focus on personal injury, property litigation (commercial and residential), contractual disputes, commercial law, insolvency law (personal and corporate), and employment law.

 Successfully defending a claim brought by a purchaser of a freehold title against the seller of the same for the cost of replacing a boiler that had stopped working after the sale had completed.
 The hearing was summarised by the Defendant client in this article written after the hearing.

 Advising and assisting an individual to dispose of a proposed action by the individual’s former employer.
 The individual’s former employer alleged there had been breach of a settlement agreement entered between the individual and her former employer due to an alleged summary dismissal offence committed by the individual before the settlement agreement had been entered.

 Regularly appearing as counsel on behalf of large tour operators at interlocutory hearings and trials to defend personal injury and contractual claims brought under The Pack Travel, Package Holidays and Package Tours Regulations 1992.

 Thomas is also a regular contributor to Chambers’ newsletters, building upon his previous writing experience, which includes a publication in the New Law Journal (Rupert Butler and Thomas Horton, ‘Constructive Feedback’, (2014) 164 (7605) NLI 18-19).